 Accommodation is usually in a furnished apartment with a private bedroom, the kitchen and bathroom being shared with another course participant or with the permanent occupant.
 All apartments are equipped with a washing machine, fridge etc., and an internet connection.

-The cost of such shared accommodation is usually about 1,500 PLN for a four-week period.
+The cost of such shared accommodation is usually about 1,600 PLN for a four-week period; prices increase for single or more sophisticated options.
 Cheaper options may also be available, depending on the time of year and how early you apply.